Saudi-led intervention in the Yemeni civil war: Ground combat

 On 3 April, CNN cited an unnamed Saudi source who claimed that Saudi special forces were on the ground in and around Aden, "coordinating and guiding" the resistance.
 The Saudi government officially declined to comment on whether it had special forces, with Saudi Ambassador to the United States Adel al-Jubeir saying on 2 April that Saudi Arabia had no "formal" troops in Aden.

 The Battle of Aden came to an end with pro-Hadi forces again seized control of Aden port and moving into the city's commercial center.
 On 22 July, pro-Hadi forces had retaken full control of Aden, and the Aden Airport was reopened.
 In late July, an offensive launched by pro-Hadi forces drove Houthi forces out of the towns neighboring Aden.

 On 4 September a Houthi OTR-21 Tochka missile hit an ammunition dump at a military base in Safer in Ma'rib Governorate killing 52 UAE, 10 Saudi and 5 Bahraini soldiers.
 The Safer base was being built up by coalition forces for a push against Sanaa.
 "It was the deadliest single attack on coalition soldiers since the start of its operation against Houthi rebels in March" Asseri said.
 The attacked was the highest casualty loss in the history of the UAE military.
 Qatar deployed 1000 troops to Yemen after the incident.

 By 8 September it was reported that the Saudi-led forces deployed in Yemen exceeded 10,000 troops and included 30 AH-64 Apache attack helicopters.

 On 14 December media reported a Houthi & Saleh Forces missile attack at a Saudi military camp south-west of the besieged city of Taiz, while sources confirmed the killings of over 150 coalition soldiers including 23 Saudi troops, 9 UAE officers and soldiers, 7 Moroccan soldiers and 42 Blackwater troops.

 On 19 December 2015, reported clashes leaves over 40 Houthi rebels and 35 government loyalists dead, with dozens wounded on both sides.

 In June 2018, anti-Houthi forces led by Saudi Arabia and the United Arab Emirates assaulted the port of Hudaydah, in an effort to dislodge Houthi forces.

+In January 2022, Yemeni troops backed by the Saudi-led coalition took control of the entire Shabwah Governorate from the Houthis.
+This operation was supported and directed by the United Arab Emirates.